 1. Secure Travel Insurance

-If you’re planning a longer vacation or traveling to multiple destinations, be sure to buy travel insurance with World Nomads.
+If you’re planning a longer vacation or traveling to multiple destinations, be sure to buy travel insurance with SafetyWing.
 They offer great rates and coverage for medical emergencies and lost baggage.
-Plus, they are available worldwide so you can rest assured knowing you’re always covered.
+Plus, they are available worldwide, so you know you’re always covered.

 Or, use a marketplace like TravelInsurance.com if you’d like to compare different policies and coverages from multiple insurance companies.

-The first step in packing for long-term travel is to make a list of everything you will need.
-This includes clothes, toiletries, medications, travel documents, and anything else you might need while you’re away.
+The first step in packing for long-term travel is listing everything you need.
+This includes clothes, toiletries, medications, travel documents, and anything else you might need while away.

-Once you have your packing list, start packing the items you will need first and work your way down.
+Pack the necessary items once you have your packing list and work your way down.
 We’ve included our ultimate packing list below, but this should be used as a guide for packing light and to help you stay on track for your next trip.

-A good rule of thumb when packing for a long trip is to start by making a list of the essential items you will need.
+When packing for a long trip, a good rule of thumb is to list the essential items you will need.
 Some key considerations include clothing, toiletries, a reusable drink canister, electronics, and important documents like passports and tickets.

 Pack as if you’ll change weather zones

-It’s not just about packing a bunch of clothes that will keep you warm or cool.
-It’s also about picking an outfit that will help you stay dry if it rains at night or in the morning when you need to run out quickly to catch your flight (or catch up on emails).
+It’s not just about packing clothes that keep you warm or cool.
+It’s also about picking an outfit that will help you stay dry if it rains at night or in the morning when you must run out quickly to catch your flight (or catch up on emails).